JupiterOne-Archives/docs/knowledgeBase/getting-started_and-admin/faqs-account-billing.md

-# Account and billing related FAQs
+# Account and Billing-Related FAQs

 ## What are entities?
 And how are they counted for usage/billing?